lahmatiy/component-inspector/README.md

 window.OPEN_FILE_URL = '/open-in-editor';
 ```

-When location link is clicked, inspector sends request for server (see [implementation](https://github.com/lahmatiy/component-inspector/blob/master/src/inspector/api/file.js) for details):
+When location link is clicked inspector sends request to server (see [implementation](https://github.com/lahmatiy/component-inspector/blob/master/src/inspector/api/file.js) for details):

 ```
 GET /open-in-editor?file=/path/to/file.js:1:2:3:4
 ```

-> NOTE: Take in account if source file was changed since running in browser, inspector could "open" file with wrong (outdated) position.
+> NOTE: Take in account if source file was changed since downloaded by browser, inspector could "open" file on wrong (outdated) position.
 Page refresh should solve the problem.

-There are option to provide `opening in editor` feature on server:
+There are options to provide `opening in editor` feature on server:

 - `express` extension [express-open-in-editor](https://github.com/lahmatiy/express-open-in-editor), that also could be used with [webpack-dev-server](https://github.com/lahmatiy/express-open-in-editor#using-with-webpack-dev-server).
 - in case you don't depend on dev-server, you can use [basisjs-tools](https://github.com/basisjs/basisjs-tools) that provides this feature out of box